affankingkhan/SortingAlgoVisualizer/README.md

 ## Test Application

-1. Please run `npm install` to download all the dependenccies
+1. Please run `npm install` to download all the dependencies
 2. Run one of the commands below depending on how you want to run the application

 ### `npm start`